Ttimofeyka/Rave/specifications/std/json.md

 bow.makeInteger(1000);
 ```

-### asBoolean, asInt, asLong, asDouble, asCString, asString, asPointer

-These methods allow you to get the desired value from the JSON value in the format you need.
+### pointer

-**asPointer** returns a pointer for iteration (it can be useful if it is an object or an array).
+Returns a pointer for iteration (it can be useful if it is an object or an array).

-**asString** allocates a new `std::string`.

 Example: